alexharri/website/posts/searching-and-navigating-git-commits.md

   * To find code referencing a property called `numInstances`, you could search for `-S ".numInstances"`.
   * If you have a React component called `SmallNote`, you could look for usage of that component via `-S "<SmallNote"`.

-I've found that it quite useful to try multiple surrounding syntaxes.
-For example, if looking for a property called `foo` I might try the following:
+I've found it quite useful to try multiple surrounding syntaxes.
+For example, if looking for a property called `foo`, I might try the following:

  * `-S ".foo"` to find property accesses,
  * `-S "foo ="` to find variable assignments,